openwebwork/webwork2/htdocs/js/bower_components/backbone-validation/README.md

 });
 var someView = new SomeView({model: new SomeModel()});
 Backbone.Validation.bind(someView);

+// Binding to a view with an optional model var myModel = new Backbone.Model();
+var SomeView = Backbone.View.extend({
+  initialize: function(){
+    Backbone.Validation.bind(this, {
+      model: myModel
+    });
+  }
+});

+// Binding to a view with an optional collection var myCollection = new Backbone.Collection();
+var SomeView = Backbone.View.extend({
+  initialize: function(){
+    Backbone.Validation.bind(this, {
+      collection: myCollection
+    });
+  }
+});
 ```

 ### Binding to view with a model

-For this to work, your view must have an instance property named *model* that holds your model before you perform the binding.
+For this to work, your view must have an instance property named *model* that holds your model before you perform the binding, or you can pass an optional model in the options as shown in the example above.

 When binding to a view with a model, Backbone's [validate](http://documentcloud.github.com/backbone/#Model-validate) method on the model is overridden to perform the validation.
 In addition, the model's [isValid](http://backbonejs.org/#Model-isValid) method is also overridden to provide some extra functionality.

 ### Binding to view with a collection

-For this to work, your view must have an instance property named *collection* that holds your collection before you perform the binding.
+For this to work, your view must have an instance property named *collection* that holds your collection before you perform the binding, or you can pass an optional collection in the options as shown in the example above.

 When binding to a view with a collection, all models in the collection are bound as described previously.
 When you are adding or removing models from your collection, they are bound/unbound accordingly.